etwk/blog/content/lists/books.md

 - [ ] The Omnivore's Dilemma: A Natural History of Four Meals #foodthink #must
 - [ ] In Defense of Food: An Eater's Manifesto #foodthink #must
 - [ ] Cooked: A Natural History of Transformation #foodthink #must

+### Steven Pinker
+- [ ] The Better Angels of Our Nature: Why Violence Has Declined #bumingbai #must
+- [ ] Enlightenment Now: The Case for Reason, Science, Humanism, and Progress #must
+- [ ] Rationality: What It Is, Why It Seems Scarce, Why It Matters
+- [ ] How the Mind Works
+- [ ] The Blank Slate: The Modern Denial of Human Nature
+- [ ] The Language Instinct: How The Mind Creates Language
+- [ ] Words and Rules: The Ingredients Of Language

 ### Svetlana Alexievich
 - [ ] Voices from Chernobyl: The Oral History of a Nuclear Disaster